bondstreet/for-ny/posts/2016-06-15-alyasha-owerka-moore.md

 category: favorites
 fbTitle: 'For New York: Alyasha Owerka-Moore'
 socialBlurb: Alyasha Owerka-Moore shares three of his favorite local businesses in NYC.
+tweetText: >-
-tweetText: Alyasha Owerka-Moore shares three of his favorite local businesses in NYC
+  Alyasha Owerka-Moore shares three of his favorite local businesses in NYC with
+  @onbondstreet
 ---
 ## Hot Dog and Knish Stands